Debarsho/Debarsho.github.io/_posts/2018-12-24-toxic_comment_classification.md

 ---
 layout: post
-title: Toxic Comments - Data Exploration and Classification
+title: Toxic Comments on Wikipedia - Data Exploration and Classification
 published: true
 ---
 How I went about analyzing Wikipedia comments and their toxicity. **The Jupyter notebook can be found [here](https://github.com/vamsi-aribandi/kaggle_toxic_comment_challenge/blob/master/kaggle_toxic_comment_challenge.ipynb).**